 What is LNG?

-Liquefied natural gas (LNG) is natural gas that has been cooled to about -260°F for shipment and/or storage as a liquid.
-The volume of the liquid is about 600 times smaller than it is in gaseous form.
-In this compact form, natural gas can be shipped in special tankers to terminals in the United States and to other countries.
-At these terminals, the LNG is returned to a gaseous form and transported by pipeline to distribution companies, industrial consumers, and power plants.
+Liquefying natural gas is a way to move natural gas long distances when pipeline transport is not feasible.
+Markets that are too far away from producing regions to be connected directly to pipelines have access to natural gas because of LNG.
+In its compact liquid form, natural gas can be shipped in special tankers to terminals in the United States and other countries.
+At these terminals, the LNG is returned to its gaseous state and transported by pipeline to distribution companies, industrial consumers, and power plants.

 The United States imports and exports LNG.
 Sometimes, LNG originally imported to the United States is re-exported to other destinations where prices are higher.
 In 2016, the United States imported about 88 billion cubic feet (Bcf) of LNG.
 All LNG imports were from Trinidad and Tobago (95%), Norway (4%), and Canada (1%).